What is Special Purpose Entity?

 Some of the key takeaways of the article are:

-- Although it can be used for ethical and financial reasons, there are many instances of its misuse where companies employ it to undertake risky ventures while reducing the negative financial impacts on the parent companies.
+- Although it can be useful for ethical and financial reasons, there are many instances of its misuse where companies employ it to undertake risky ventures while reducing the negative financial impacts on the parent companies.

 - There are two major types of special purpose entities – on-balance sheet and off-balance sheet.

-How does it work?
+How Does it Work?

-A special purpose entity is allocated a separate balance sheet and other financial statements as the filing is made separately from the parent entities.
+A special purpose entity has a separate balance sheet and other financial statements as the filing is made separately from the parent entities.
 The underlying reason is the distinct legal status of the two entities.
 Therefore, the parent entity can shield itself from various risks by separately maintaining the special purpose entity’s balance sheet.

 Large multinational companies and small startups deploy the arrangement of special purpose entities for various ethical and financial reasons.
 However, there is no denying multiple instances where companies use the arrangement for misguided and nefarious purposes.
-For example, the real estate bubble in 2008’s financial crisis resulted from the pools of low-creditworthy mortgages that were clubbed together as special purpose vehicles and sold to investors.
+For example, the real estate bubble in 2008’s financial crisis resulted from the pools of low-creditworthy mortgages that were clubbed together as special-purpose vehicles and sold to investors.

 Examples of Special Purpose Entity